Nithur-M/work-from-anywhere/software-engineer-jobs.md

 &lt;li&gt;Opportunity to travel to new locations to meet colleagues&lt;/li&gt;
 &lt;li&gt;Priority Pass, and travel upgrades for long haul company events&lt;/li&gt;
 &lt;/ul&gt;
-&lt;h3&gt;About Canonical&lt;/h3&gt;
+&lt;h3&gt;&lt;strong&gt;About Canonical&lt;/strong&gt;&lt;/h3&gt;
 &lt;p&gt;Canonical is a pioneering tech firm at the forefront of the global move to open source.
 As the company that publishes Ubuntu, one of the most important open source projects and the platform for AI, IoT and the cloud, we are changing the world of software.
 We recruit on a global basis and set a very high standard for people joining the company.
 We expect excellence - in order to succeed, we need to be the best at what we do.
 Most colleagues at Canonical have worked from home since its inception in 2004.​ Working here is a step into the future, and will challenge you to think differently, work smarter, learn new skills, and raise your game.&lt;/p&gt;
 &lt;p&gt;&lt;strong&gt;Canonical is an equal opportunity employer&lt;/strong&gt;&lt;/p&gt;
 &lt;p&gt;We are proud to foster a workplace free from discrimination.
-Diversity of experience, perspectives, and background create a better work environment and better products. &lt;a href=&quot;https://canonical.com/careers/diversity/identity&quot;&gt;Whatever your identity, we will give your application fair consideration.&lt;/a&gt;&lt;/p&gt;
+Diversity of experience, perspectives, and background create a better work environment and better products.&lt;a href=&quot;https://canonical.com/careers/diversity/identity&quot;&gt; Whatever your identity, we will give your application fair consideration.&lt;/a&gt;&lt;/p&gt;
 &lt;p&gt;#LI-remote&lt;/p&gt;
                 </details>
                 </td>